-An Antrim Live standalone web site would be operational once again to promote the event, sell tickets and allow advance booking of the activities and it was hoped to build upon the success of the 2017 event when there was a 34% uplift in number of visitors to the town during the festival.
-An evaluation report would be brought to a future meeting of the committee.
+An Antrim Live standalone web site will be operational once again to promote the event, sell tickets and allow advance booking of the activities and it is hoped to build upon the success of the 2017 event when there was a 34% uplift in number of visitors to the town during the festival.
+An evaluation report will be brought to a future meeting of the committee.

-Proposed by Councillor Montgomery Seconded by Alderman Smyth and agreed that the delivery of Antrim Live 2018 on 7 and 8 April be approved.
+RECOMMENDATION: that the delivery of Antrim Live 2018 on 7 and 8 April be approved.